sorawittTo/newbudget/replit.md

 ```
 Changelog:
 - July 07, 2025.
+Neumorphism Design Implementation - System-wide button conversion
+  * Updated all buttons to use neumorphism design with soft shadows and inset effects
+  * Converted Button.tsx to use neumorphism styling with proper hover and active states
+  * Updated TabNavigation.tsx with neumorphism tab buttons and container styling
+  * Updated AppLayout.tsx with neumorphism navigation buttons and search bar
+  * Updated gender and status buttons in EmployeeManagement and EmployeeTable
+  * Created NeumorphismInput.tsx and NeumorphismSelect.tsx components
+  * Enhanced UI with smooth transitions and professional shadow effects
+- July 07, 2025.
 Major System Upgrade - Implemented modern UI/UX architecture
   * Complete redesign with AppLayout and ModernDashboard components
   * Advanced DataTable and FormBuilder components with sophisticated features